gaston-martin/challenge-fintech-br/doc/EXECUTION.md

 ➜  Documents docker ps
 CONTAINER ID   IMAGE     COMMAND                  CREATED         STATUS         PORTS                     NAMES 91de2d9280ad   mariadb   "docker-entrypoint.s…"   6 seconds ago   Up 5 seconds   0.0.0.0:33067->3306/tcp   database

 $ docker stop database
 ```

 2. Prune all inactive containers
 ```
 $ docker container prune -f
-# You can also remove the specific container with issuing docker ps -a and then docker container rm ID
+# This will remove all stopped containers.
+You can remove only the database container with issuing docker ps -a and then docker container rm ID
 ```

 3. List the docker volumes